DaanVanVugt/TeSS/README.md

 Find the user and assign them the administrative role.
 This can be completed by running this (where myemail@domain.co is the email address you used to register with):

     2.2.6 :001 > User.find_by_email('myemail@domain.co').update(role: Role.find_by_name('admin'))

+### Scraper documentation

+When running the scrapers a file ingestion.yml needs to exist with the structure as seen in ingestion.example.yml.
+A ContentProvider class object needs to exist in the db with the same name as the provider given in the sources list.
+For manually running the scraper:
+    docker exec -it tess-app bash -c "rake tess:automated_ingestion"